 Regenerative Agriculture uses farming and grazing practices to reverse climate change by rebuilding soil organic matter and restoring degraded soil biodiversity – resulting in both carbon drawdown and improving the water cycle.
 It seeks to rehabilitate the entire ecosystem placing a heavy premium on soil health with attention to water management, fertilizer use, and more.
 Such practices include compost application, cover crops, crop rotation, green manures, reduced tillage, organic production, diversified crops, and using beneficial plants to attract beneficial insects and pollinators.
 Rebuilding soil health is the keystone of enhancing agricultural climate resilience and combating climate change.

-- Diversity: Different plants release different carbohydrates (sugars) through their roots, and various microbes feed on these carbs and return all sorts of different nutrients back to the plant and soil.
+Diversity: Different plants release different carbohydrates (sugars) through their roots, and various microbes feed on these carbohydrates and return a variety of nutrients back to the plant and soil.

 The federal government provides some support to regenerative agriculture and conservation methods, but the demand for funding exceeds the supply.
 Federal policy, however, also supports inherently unsustainable practices, such as concentrated feeding operations, which produce large amounts of waste that cause significant greenhouse gas emissions and can runoff into water resources.

-Native Americans practiced regenerative agriculture long before Europeans came.
-For hundreds of years, Indigenous Americans practiced intercropping, based on how the physical aspects of each plant complement one another and improve each other’s health and growth.
-For instance, the Iroquois in the northeast used the Three Sisters.
+Indigenous People in the Americas practiced regenerative agriculture long before Europeans came.
+For many hundreds of years, they practiced intercropping, based on how the physical aspects of each plant complement one another and improve each other’s health and growth.
+For instance, the Haudenosaunee (Iroquois) in the Northeast used the Three Sisters.
 The corn stalks provide a natural trellis for the beans to grow on and beans help the corn grow by adding nitrogen to the soil.
 The squash vines acted as a “living mulch” that maintains soil moisture and prevents weeds from growing.
 Indigenous Americans practiced agroforestry, the management of trees, crops, and animals together in a way that benefits each.